PSFC-HEDP/lettuce/readme.md

 ## Recommended workflow

+The first

 It will warn you if the simulation appears to be exactly the same as one that has already been run.

+## Run inputs

+Runs are defined in run_inputs.csv.
+Each row contains a unique name for the run followed by all the information needed to run the simulation.
+The columns are as follows:

+- **laser energy**
+   The total time-integrated energy incident on the capsule, in kilojoules.
+- **pulse shape**
+   The name of the laser pulse shape.
+The 1 ns square pulse is "SG10v001".
+If you're not sure what the name of your pulse shape is, consult the [OMEGA pulse shape library](https://omegaops.lle.rochester.edu/cgi-script/pulseShapes).
+- **outer diameter**
+  The size of the capsule, in micrometers.
+- **shell material**
+  The name of the shell material.
+Many materials have multiple acceptable names (for example, "SiO2" and "glass" both do the same thing).
+- **shell thickness**
+  The thickness of the shell, in micrometers.
+- **aluminum thickness**
+  The thickness of the aluminum coating on the outside of the shell, in micrometers (usually 0.1).
+- **fill**
+  A string that specifies the density and composition of the gas fill.
+It should look something like this: "12atm 3He + 6atm D".
+Each component is given as a molecular pressure at 293K followed by the name of the element.
+Note that these are molecular pressures.
+"D" and "D2" are interchangeable.
+- **absorption fraction**
+  The ratio between the laser energy absorbed by the capsule and the total laser energy.
+- **flux limiter**
+  The free-streaming electron sharp-cutoff flux limiter coefficient.
+Units unknown.
+Setting it to 0 will use Valeri Goncharov's nonlocal model instead.
+- **laser degradation**
+  If this is nonzero, the laser pulse will be cut short by this many picoseconds.
+This is primarily used for matching simulated yields to experimental ones.